Families and Results

 Family 1 (Foye)

-Adam was diagnosed with centronuclear myopathy, a rare muscle disease, based on a muscle biopsy at 13 months of age.
-Adam was also diagnosed with sensorineural hearing loss as an infant and wears hearing aids in both ears.
+AJ was diagnosed with centronuclear myopathy, a rare muscle disease, based on a muscle biopsy at 13 months of age.
+AJ was also diagnosed with sensorineural hearing loss as an infant and wears hearing aids in both ears.

-The CLARITY Challenge identified alterations in a gene called titin (TTN) as the likely cause of Adam’s muscle weakness, and six teams also identified mutations in a gene called GJB2 as the likely cause of Adam’s hearing loss.
-Both of these are recessive mutations, meaning that both of Adam’s parents are carriers for each of these genes, but are not themselves affected.
+The CLARITY Challenge identified alterations in a gene called titin (TTN) as the likely cause of AJ’s muscle weakness, and six teams also identified mutations in a gene called GJB2 as the likely cause of AJ’s hearing loss.
+Both of these are recessive mutations, meaning that both of AJ’s parents are carriers for each of these genes, but are not themselves affected.